-The Group's co-investments in strategic capital investments are classified as FVOCI investments and are stated at fair value at the reporting date.
-The fair value changes in FVOCI investments are recorded in the consolidated statement of other comprehensive income and recorded as a separate component of equity until they are derecognized at which time the cumulative gain or loss previously reported in equity is transferred to retained earnings.
+The Group's co-investments in strategic capital investments are classified as FVTPL investments and are stated at fair value at the reporting date.
+The fair value changes in FVTPL investments are recorded in the consolidated statement of profit or loss.